ljkeller/DogClassifier/README.md

 > Note: I personally cleaned up invalid/incorrect images after gathering the data.
 There were roughly 10 corrupt images and 10 misslabeled or invalid images.
 Images were **resized to 224x224** and batches were [augmented](https://docs.fast.ai/vision.augment.html#aug_transforms) ofcourse.

-Achieving 97% accuracy on the hold out set (20% of samples, randomly sampled), the WhatDog model was trained using FastAI and Pytorch.
+Achieving 97% accuracy on the hold out set (20% of samples, randomly sampled), the WhatDog model was trained using FastAI and PyTorch.

 **If you're interested in reproducing the model training**, you can follow the steps outlined in the `dog_classifier.ipynb` Jupyter notebook provided in this repository.